Inheritance Without a Will: How it is Distributed

 Who receives an inheritance without a will?

-When a person leaves an inheritance without a will stipulating how their property should be divided, the law must be followed.
-This situation is called intestate succession and in the Civil Code in the common system the following order is established:
+If someone dies without a will stipulating how their property should be divided, intestate succession law must be followed.
+This situation is called intestate succession and in the Civil Code in the common distribution on intestacy system the following order of intestate succession is established:

-- The children, to whom the inheritance corresponds to equal shares.
+If a parent dies without a will the children, to whom the inheritance corresponds receives it to equal shares.

-- In case of not having living children, grandchildren or other descendants, in equal parts.
+In case of not having living children, grandchildren or other descendants receives an inheritance in equal parts.

-3. In case of not having descendants, the parents, in equal parts.
+In case of not having descendants, the parents, in equal parts receives the inheritance.
 In the absence of one of them, the other receives the entire inheritance.

 Are there any differences between autonomous communities?